The Proficiency Project Resources

 Use our fluency practice sheets to implement daily 5-minute fact routines aligned to grade-level expectations.

-Learn the Routines:
+Learn the Routine:

 Access Fluency Practice Sheets